polius/meteornext-docs/docs/guides/administration.md

 **RIGHTS**

-- **Access Monitoring**: If this option is enabled all user's contained in this group will be able to access the monitoring section and the monitoring button will be visible at the top bar.
+- **Access Monitoring**: If this option is enabled, all user's contained in this group will be able to access the monitoring section and the monitoring button will be visible at the top bar.

 **LIMITS**